 In some schools it is better to email or talk with the custodian directly.

 Follow directions on this website to Request a New District User Account as soon as you know your student teacher's name.
-Please note it is policy to not include student teachers on any group email lists so when the form asks about email lists you should not include any.
+Please note it is standard policy to not include student teachers on any group email lists.

 Consider writing an email letting others know you will have a student teacher including the student teacher's name, start and end dates, affiliated university, who they will work with including grade level / subject area, and their current email address if known.
 Be sure to include Kelsey Brewer, Dennis Paquette, and your front office staff on that email.

-Email Dennis Paquette at dpaquette@bwsd.k12.wi.us to arrange a meeting between your student teacher and Dennis Paquette.
-If the district has multiple student teachers starting at the same time he may arrange to make this a group meeting so if you know of other student teachers it would be helpful if you suggested a common time it would work to meet with them all.
-At this meeting the student teacher will get directions to access his district accounts, be told about confidentiality statutes, and district resources will be explained.
+Email Dennis Paquette at dpaquette@bwsd.k12.wi.us to arrange a 'Student Teacher Meeting' as soon after they start in the district as feasible.
+Attempts will be made to make this a group meeting with other student teachers.
+If you know of other student teachers it would be helpful if you suggested a common time it would work to meet with them all.
+At this meeting the student teacher will get directions to access their district accounts, they will be helped to set up 2-step verification (which becomes required on their account), they will be told about confidentiality statutes, and district resources will be explained.
 You should also prepare your student teacher with any other technology questions or requests they should ask.
 Meetings may last up to an hour depending on group size and problems we encounter.
-They will be held at the building your student teacher is working and you are not expected to attend the meeting.
+You are welcome but not expected to attend the meeting.

 For some accounts, like Skyward, it is not possible to give your student teacher their own user credentials.
 If you need to share a username and password you can follow these directions to change passwords after the student teacher leaves the district.
 Some teachers choose to change their password before their student teacher arrives so they can switch back to their old password when they are gone.